2021 North Vancouver stabbing

-On March 27, 2021, one person was killed and six others were injured in a mass stabbing in North Vancouver, British Columbia, Canada.
+On March 27, 2021, one person was killed and six others were injured in a mass stabbing at the Lynn Valley Library in North Vancouver, British Columbia, Canada.
 A man named Yannick Bandaogo was arrested and charged with second-degree murder.
 In September 2021, he was additionally charged with one count of aggravated assault and five counts of attempted murder.
-His trial is expected to begin in May 2023 in New Westminster.
+Bandaogo did not know any of his victims.
+On May 29, 2023, he pleaded guilty to all of the charges.
+On August 31, 2023, he was sentenced to life imprisonment without the possibility of parole for 15 years.